hbedle-subsurface/attribute-selector/README.md

 ## AASPI connection

-Many of the attributes in this tool were developed at or are uniquely implemented by AASPI at the University of Oklahoma.
+Many of the attributes in this tool were developed at and some are uniquely implemented by AASPI at the University of Oklahoma.
 These include:

 - **Distance Quadrant (DQ) trace and Theta PX** — novel AVO attributes that provide relative porosity and hydrocarbon pore volume estimates at every seismic sample across all AVO classes without requiring a priori knowledge of petrophysics or wavelets
 - **Aberrancy** — third derivative of structure, detecting subtle flexures that coherence and curvature miss; particularly valuable for basement-involved faults